Contact Us Today (424) 372-3112

 • The sentence was inappropriate for the crime you are charged with

-It is important to understand that simply not being happy with the outcome of your criminal trial is not sufficient grounds for an appeal—there must have been some key legal mistake(s) which affected the jury's decision or the sentence imposed.
+It is important to understand that simply not being happy with the outcome of your criminal trial is not sufficient grounds for an appeal.
+There must have been some key legal mistake(s) that affected the jury's decision or the sentence imposed.
 New evidence is not permitted in a California criminal appeal—only the record and evidence of the original trial will be considered.

 Time Constraints for Filing a Notice of Appeal for Misdemeanor Cases

-In Los Angeles, in order to secure a new trial and a second chance at freedom, you must file a notice of appeal within 30 days of the time of your misdemeanor judgement or order.
-No late applications will be accepted, so it is critical that your appeal be filed in a timely manner.
+In Los Angeles, in order to secure a new trial and a second chance at freedom, you must file a notice of appeal within 30 days of the time of your misdemeanor judgment or order.
+No late applications will be accepted, so your appeal must be filed in a timely manner.

-The prosecution then has ten days to make corrections or amendments to your appeals statement and file this revised statement with the trial court.
+The prosecution then has ten days to correct or amend your appeals statement and file this revised statement with the trial court.
 Once the appeal has been certified by the trial judge, it will be sent to the Appellate Division.

-It is extremely important that all rules regarding your California criminal appeal are strictly adhered to, therefore it is equally important that you have a Los Angeles criminal defense attorney who specializes California appellate law be by your side from start to finish.
+It is of utmost importance that all rules regarding your California criminal appeal are strictly adhered to.
+Therefore, it is equally crucial that you have a Los Angeles criminal defense attorney who specializes in California appellate law by your side from start to finish.
+Their expertise and guidance will be a source of reassurance and support throughout the process.

-The California laws which pertain to California criminal appeals are considerably different than the laws which govern criminal trials.
-A criminal appeal can be significantly jeopardized by time delays, mistakes and ignorance of the laws which govern appeals.
-Once your appeal brief has been filed by your attorney, a date will be set for an oral argument.
+The California laws that pertain to California criminal appeals are considerably different than the laws that govern criminal trials.
+A criminal appeal can be significantly jeopardized by time delays, mistakes, and ignorance of the laws that govern appeals.
+Once your attorney has filed your appeal brief, a date will be set for an oral argument.

 Time Constraints for Filing a California Felony Appeal

-If your crime was a felony, and a federal crime, your Los Angeles felony appeal will be filed first with the United States Court of Appeal for the Ninth Circuit, then, ultimately, with the Supreme Court of the United States.
+If your crime was a felony and a federal crime, your Los Angeles felony appeal will be filed first with the United States Court of Appeal for the Ninth Circuit and, ultimately, with the Supreme Court of the United States.

 If your criminal felony conviction was not for a federal crime, it will be filed in the California Court of Appeal.
 For a California felony appeal, you have 60 days from the time of the judgment or order you are appealing.

-As a general rule, a felony appeal in the state of California can take about a year from the time the appeal is filed until a decision is rendered, although it could be longer or shorter, depending on how complex the case is.
+As a general rule, a felony appeal in the state of California can take about a year from the time the appeal is filed until a decision is rendered, although it could be longer or shorter, depending on the complexity of the case.

-Once a decision is reached by the California Court of Appeals, either side may ask for a review from the Supreme Court of California, however this request must be submitted within ten days of the decision.
+Once the California Court of Appeals makes a decision, either side may ask for a review from the Supreme Court of California; however, this request must be submitted within ten days of the decision.

 Contact Our Defense Lawyers for Help

-However, having an appeal lawyer who is very knowledgeable in the handling of criminal appeals is invaluable to you as the California criminal appeal process is highly specialized and a very complicated process.
-Our legal staff will fight aggressively on your behalf for the most advantageous results you deserve.
+However, having an appeal lawyer who is knowledgeable in the handling of criminal appeals is invaluable to you, as the California criminal appeal process is highly specialized and complicated.
+Our legal staff will fight aggressively on your behalf for the most advantageous results you deserve, such as a reduced sentence or a new trial to correct any wrong or misleading evidence.

-The circumstances surrounding a criminal appeal in the state of California is complex.
-If you have been convicted of a felony or misdemeanor in the State of California, it is important to speak to an experienced Los Angeles criminal defense lawyer at Cron, Israels & Stark as soon as possible.
+The circumstances surrounding a criminal appeal in the state of California are complex.
+Suppose you have been convicted of a felony or misdemeanor in the State of California.
+In that case, it is important to speak to an experienced Los Angeles criminal defense lawyer at Cron, Israels & Stark as soon as possible.

 Call our office or fill out our confidential contact form to begin building a solid defense against these serious charges.
 We can help determine if there are grounds for filing a criminal appeal.
 We will fight for your future.